E1ila/FarmLog/README.md

     * Main loot window doesn't hide bags
     * Main loot window visibility is saved, so if you close it, it will remain closed the next time you login
     * Sessions list now has a separate window
+    * Fixed a bug causing recipes to be displayed wrong at the log
 * 1.9
     * You can now scan the auction house by opening the AH interface and writing `/fl ah`.
 FarmLog will record the minimal price per item and will use it to calculate AH profits.
 You can override item's price by setting price manually `/fl set [Arcane Crystal] 50`, then your manual entry will be used instead.
     * Fixed stored links - remove player level from link, so you don't get the duplicate items once you level up.